MelissaPabst/SavvyDAPython/Week1/Class2.md

  [1 4 0]]
  ```

- We can select rows to match boolean patterns:
+ We can select rows to match boolean patterns.

  Return rows 1 & 2: